BACHELOR OF ARTS IN MULTIMEDIA STUDIES

 - Final examinations are conducted either face-to-face at designated learning centers, or online.

 You need to be absolutely self-driven and capable of managing your time and attention to succeed at UPOU.
 If you do not consider yourself as possessing these skills, then you will need to find ways to develop these.
-Dr. Alexander G. Flor, the current Dean of the FICS, has the following to say about the learning experience at UPOU:
+Dr. Alexander G. Flor, the former Dean of the FICS, has the following to say about the learning experience at UPOU:

 I would like to share with you a few thoughts about open learning.
 UPOU adopts a specific type of open learning which we call Open and Distance Learning or ODeL.
 All courses under the BAMS program are conducted online.
 However, there are certain activities in the program that requires face-to-face interaction and, thus, your physical presence.